The 2019 IMAT might be nothing like in the previous years.

 “The test does not require a lot of extra study as it is a test of skills and knowledge that learners are expected to have already.”

+This year’s IMAT will definitely have a few surprises for us, particularly in the General Knowledge questions.
 Remember to subscribe to our newsletter and join our Facebook group to remain updated with the latest info about International Medical Schools in Italy.
-Also, don’t forget to check IMATschool to improve your IMAT preparation and maximize your chances of getting one of the top spots in this years exams.
+Also, don’t forget to check IMATschool to improve your IMAT preparation and maximize your chances of getting one of the top spots in this year’s exams.

 Also, let us know your opinion on the major changes!
 Do you think they will affect your preparation?
 Do you think the minimum entry score will increase or decrease?
-And finally, are you excited about the new medical university in Padova opening soon?
+And finally, are you excited about the new medical university in Padua probably opening soon?

 As usual, best of luck to you all,